-New Jersey’s Center on Gun Violence Research, which is among the first such centers in the United States, will conduct interdisciplinary research on the causes, consequences and solutions to gun-related violence, while respecting the rights of legal, safe gun ownership and use.
-The Center on Gun Violence Research works in collaboration with, and is supported by the
+New Jersey’s Gun Violence Research Center (GVRC), is among the first state funded research centers in the United States that conducts interdisciplinary research on the causes, consequences, and solutions to gun-related violence, while respecting the rights of legal, safe gun ownership, and use.
+The GVRC works in collaboration with and is supported by the

 New Jersey Office of the Secretary of Higher Education (OSHE).

 GVRC FY23 PROGRESS REPORT

 GVRC executive director, Michael Anestis, PhD talks about "How Psychology Can Help Prevent Mass Shootings."